 Cookies are small text files that improve the website usage, e.g. by allowing us to recognize previous visitors logging into the user interface, remember a user’s choice when opening a new window, measure the website traffic or its usage in order to improve it for users.

-At the same time, we use Google Analytics to monitor our website traffic.
-These data are processed without any further identifiers.
+At the same time, we use Google tool – Google Analytics provided by Google Inc., with its registered seat at 1600 Amphitheatre Parkway, Mountain View, CA 94043, The United States of America (USA), in order to be ableassess our website traffic.
 More information on the analytics is available HERE.

 We do not use information from cookies for advertising or any other similar purposes.

 Personal data protection is not a one-time matter for us.
 Hence the conditions of data processing may change and here provided information on the data processing will become outdated.
 If so, we would be obliged to also change this data protection policy.
 We reserve the right to change this policy at any time and to the extent needed.

 In case this policy changes substantially, we will notify you, for example, by means of a general notice posted on this website or a special notification sent by e-mail.